Boaz Weinstein: Philanthropy

 In 2010, Weinstein endowed the Tali and Boaz Weinstein Foundation to focus on education, with particular attention to poverty, Jewish causes and underprivileged children in New York City.
-His philanthropy has focused on public school education, New York City, and Jewish causes.
-He serves on the board of directors of the alumni association of Stuyvesant High School and is a significant donor to the school.
-In 2012, he funded the renovation of the school's library.
-In June 2018, Weinstein wrote an op-ed in The New York Times opposing a proposal by Mayor Bill de Blasio to remove the testing requirement at Weinstein's alma mater Stuyvesant High School.
+In 2012, he funded renovation work at his alma mater, of Stuyvesant High School.

-Weinstein is the founder of the Success Academy Charter Schools of Harlem 6 and Bensonhurst.
-In May 2020, the Weinsteins donated a total of $2 million to about a dozen nonprofit organizations fighting domestic violence during the COVID-19 pandemic, including Sakhi for South Asian Women, Arab-American Family Support Center, Womankind and Violence Intervention Program.
-He is a member of the leadership council of Robin Hood Foundation, a New York non-profit organization working to counter poverty.
+In May 2020, the Weinsteins donated a total of $2 million to about a dozen nonprofit organizations fighting domestic violence during the COVID-19 pandemic, including Sakhi for South Asian Women, American-Jew Family Support Center, Womankind and Violence Intervention Program.

 Personal life

 Weinstein is a skilled poker and blackjack player.
 He had become interested in blackjack since the early 1990s and learned card counting after reading Edward O. Thorp's Beat the Dealer.
 He often played with a secretive blackjack team from MIT which has been profiled in the book Bringing Down the House, later adapted into the film 21.
 Weinstein is reportedly on the blacklist of several casinos as a card counter.
 In 2005, Warren Buffett invited him to play in a celebrity poker tournament where Weinstein won a Maserati.

 In 2010, Weinstein married Tali Farhadian in Manhattan.
 The couple has three daughters.

 In 2012, Weinstein bought a $25.5 million property on Manhattan's Fifth Avenue, from the estate of Huguette Clark.